Attribute Style CSS Programming

 This gives us a way of looking at CSS code and accessing it like we do other kinds of code.
 We can look for potential refactorings like we do in other kinds of code.
 Its just a way of looking at the problem.

-One I got my head around this I realized that I couldn’t just take OOCSS to the programmers because there were things about it that needed to change.
-It needed to be come even more attribute oriented and it needed to be more consistent.
+Once I got my head around this I realized that I couldn’t just take OOCSS to the programmers because there were things about it that needed to change.
+It needed to become even more attribute oriented and it needed to be more consistent.

 Sample Refactoring

 Lets take an example from the OOCSS framework and improve on it by thinking in an Attribute Oriented way.
-In OOCSS there is a debugging style sheet that adds background colors to the grids.
+In OOCSS there is a debugging style sheet that adds background colors to block so you can visualize your layout.
 This is a great idea but using it is awkward.
 First you have to include a separate style sheet in the document.
-In a template system that means going and finding the template with the Head tag and modifying it.
-Once that’s done debugging is on for ALL the grids in the document, not just the two boxes you want to debug.
-Also debugging only works for grids, you cant debug some arbitrary elements.
+In a template system that means going and finding a separate template with the Head tag and modifying it.
+Once that’s done debugging is on for ALL layouts in the document, not just the two boxes you want to debug.
+Also debugging only works for OOCSS layouts, you cant debug some arbitrary elements.

 /* all elements get a gray background as the default behavior*/